 CIRM will disburse funds pursuant to a Notice of Award.
-Under the Grants Administration Policy for Clinical Stage Projects, awardees may elect to treat their award as a loan within the earlier of seven years or the submission of an application to the Food and Drug Administration for marketing authorization.
+Under the Grants Administration Policy for Clinical Stage Projects, awardees may elect to treat their award as a loan within ten years of the date of the award.
 (See GAP, sec.
 IV.)
 If an awardee does not make this election, the award will be treated as a grant.
 Except for the first payment issued upon initiation of an award, payments will be disbursed upon completion of specific Operational Milestones.
 Costs resulting from a delay or failure to meet an Operational Milestone will be the sole responsibility of the recipient.
 Successful applicants will have thoughtfully accounted for foreseeable project risks and developed contingency plans that do not involve additional funding from CIRM (see "Contingency Plan" under application components).